Oil palm

 Where does the oil palm grow?

-Oil palm is mostly cultivated in West and Central Africa, Southeast Asia and South America.
-Edo State, Nigeria, is a suitable area for growing oil palm, hence the location of Okomu Oil Palm Company PLC in this region of the country.
+Oil palm is mostly cultivated in West and Central Africa, Southeast Asia, and South America.
+Edo State, Nigeria, is a suitable area for growing oil palm because it falls within 10° of the Equator, hence the location of Okomu Oil Palm Company PLC in this region of the country.

 Oil palm cultivation